Carrot-Curry-Apple Soup Recipe with Baked Maple Walnuts

 - 1/4 cup Real Maple Syrup (I prefer Grade A Dark Amber)

-In a soup pot, heat oil or butter over medium heat.
+In a large soup pot, heat coconut oil over medium heat.
 Add onion and cook for 3 minutes.
 Add carrots, garlic, apple, potato, ginger, curry powder, salt, and pepper, and cook until vegetables start to soften, about 5 minutes.

-Add water or stock and lemon juice and bring to a boil, then lower to a simmer.
+Add water or broth and lemon juice and bring to a boil, then lower to a simmer.
 Simmer uncovered until vegetables are soft, about 20 minutes.
 Puree with an immersion blender or regular blender.
 Adjust salt and pepper to taste, and add more lemon if necessary.
-Adjust consistency with water or stock.
+Adjust consistency with water or broth.

 If serving immediately, garnish with yogurt or creme fraiche and maple-baked walnuts.
 If serving chilled, refrigerate for 3 to 24 hours.

-Preheat oven to 300 degrees F. Line rimmed baking sheet with a silpat or foil.
+Preheat oven to 300°F. Line rimmed baking sheet with a silpat or foil.
 Combine walnuts and maple syrup in medium bowl; toss to coat.
 Spread out nuts on sheet.
 Bake until browned and dry, stirring often, about 22 minutes.
 Cool.
 Remove from pan.
 Coarsely chop nuts.
 These are fresh for up to three days, although they rarely last that long!